PickXu/papers/gunawi/datacenter-stack/google cloud/bigtable-osdi06.md

   * Locality groups: Aggregate column families if the content are accessed together frequently
   * Caching: i) Scan Cache; ii) Block Cache
   * Use bloom filter to fast check whether a SSTable contain data of a row/column pair
+  * Parallel log commit; Distributed log sorting by tablet ID to eliminate duplicate log reads; Two threads for each log
   *

 ### Strenghs